Black Pearl - Kitchen Nightmares Update - Open or Closed?

 Black Pearl closed just 4 days after the episode aired.

-Gordon revisited the restaurant in the next series but Black Pearl is closed.
+Gordon revisited the restaurant in the next series but Black Pearl was closed.

 The Hog Pit closed in October 2020.